eleboys/vestadp/README.md

 Features
 --------
-1. Multiculture callendars
+1. Multiculture calendars
 2. Themable and Sass support
 3. Gregorian and Persian and Hijri is available
-4. Can support every custom callendar you need (callendar interface must be implemented)
+4. Can support every custom calendar you need (calendar interface must be implemented)
-5. No need to change js file for different callendars
+5. No need to change js file for different calendars
-6. Multiple calendar algoritms can be used in a page at same time
+6. Multiple calendar algorithms can be used in a page at same time
 7. Inline and Input Datepicker
 8. LTR and RTL support
-9. Diffrent design for small screens
+9. Different design for small screens
-10. No dependancy to other JS library (Vanilla JS)
+10. No dependency to other JS library (Vanilla JS)

 Installation
 ---------------